kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Documentation component

-In this release, we decided to work on a component for documentation that will bundle Markdown renderer and renderers for specifications such as OpenAPI or AsyncAPI.
+In this release, we've worked on a component for documentation that will _bundle Markdown renderer and renderers_ for specifications such as OpenAPI or AsyncAPI.
 The goal is to have a single reusable component that can be used in any context in the Kyma Console and the `kyma-project.io` website.
-We started working on the component in our [kyma-incubator](https://github.com/kyma-incubator/documentation-component) organization on GitHub.
-The work is not yet completed and we continue working on it for the 1.4 release, but you can already see the preview of this component in action in the **Documentation** view of the Kyma Console.
+You can see the progress of this component in the  [kyma-incubator](https://github.com/kyma-incubator/documentation-component) organization on GitHub.
+You can also see the preview of this component in action in the **Documentation** view of the Kyma Console.
 As you can see in the screenshot, with this component we introduce a right navigation bar for Markdown documentation.
-This new navigation contains not only a list of documents that you can see on the page but also all the headers from the page providing a table-of-content-like navigation powered by scroll-spy that indicates readers location on the website.
+This new navigation contains not only a list of documents that you can see on the page, but also a scroll-spy that indicates readers location on the website.

+Our next step is to officially release this component and use it in other Kyma Console areas, such as Service Catalog related views where you can see documentation for different services.

 ![Documentation component](./documentation-component.png)

- Our next step is to officially release this component and use it in other Kyma Console areas, such as Service Catalog related views where you can see documentation for different services.

 ## Service Management

 ### Service Catalog migration from "API Server" to "CRD only"

 Now you can configure Kyma to use the experimental "CRD only" mode of our Service Catalog.
-Read [this](https://kyma-project.io/docs/components/service-catalog/#details-experimental-features) document to learn how to activate this feature.
-What is more, the new mode contains the migration tool that migrates data for you.
-Read [this](https://github.com/kyma-incubator/service-catalog/blob/crds-migration/docs/migration-apiserver-to-crds.md) document to see the migration details.
+Read [this](https://kyma-project.io/docs/1.3/components/service-catalog/#details-experimental-features) document to learn how to activate this feature.
+Moreover, the new mode contains the migration tool that migrates data for you.
+To learn more about the details of the migration process, read  [this](https://github.com/kyma-incubator/service-catalog/blob/crds-migration/docs/migration-apiserver-to-crds.md) document.

 >**NOTE:** Before you start the migration, make sure that you performed a full backup of your cluster.
 You should also test the procedure on a testing environment first.

 ## Kyma CLI

-### Initial Documentation
+_### Initial documentation

-We started with the initial command documentation with dedicated Markdown documents, covering the documentation for the "version" and "install" as first candidates, next one will follow with every release.
+We started with the initial command documentation with dedicated Markdown documents, covering the documentation for the `version` and `install` as first candidates, next one will follow with every release._

-### Improved Installation and Uninstallation
+### Installation and uninstallation commands improved

-We improved the `kyma install` and `kyma uninstall` commands with revised outputs in case of error situations and better timeouts.
+We improved the `kyma install` and `kyma uninstall` commands with better output in case of errors and timeouts.

-### Kyma Certificate
+### Kyma certificate as part of the installation command

-As part of the `kyma install` command, the certificate used by the installed Kyma cluster will be installed to your local certificate truststore, for the Windows, Linux and Mac systems.
+As part of the `kyma install` command, the certificate used by the installed Kyma cluster is installed to your local certificate trust store.
+This applies for Windows, Linux and MacOS.

 ## Logging